 Included in the music are Ruth’s own tears, the heartbeats of all 3 artists (all recorded on a baby’s heartbeat monitor) along with recordings of ocean waves from Margate.
 The track also features Sarah’s vocals, and a tuning fork app which along with the vocals, produce a sound bath effect varying from calming to disturbing, crafted using an auditory illusion called the Tartini tones, whereby a low note is perceived when the only sounds present are high notes.

 'A Symphony of Salt', 2020, Ruth Fox; Sarah Daly & Matthew Mole, limited edition of 30 12" vinyls, signed on record sleeve.

 Enquire to purchase

 1 minute taster from the 6 minute track

-Using her skin as an instrument, Ruth explored the body through sound with her first sound artwork, Sounds of My Skin, produced on 30 x limited edition vinyls in 2017.
+Using her skin as an instrument, Ruth explored the body through sound with her first sound artwork, Sounds of My Skin, made and produced in 2017.
 The work bridges sound art with a piece of music made from fifteen raw sounds of Ruth Fox's skin being stroked, hit, flicked, touched, and then collectively manipulated and reconstructed by psychedelic rock musician and composer.
 Steven Young.
 It seeks to reflect the awkward disconnection between mind and body, before very near the end, becoming ever so slightly more harmonious - honouring a quest for reconnection with the physical self.
 The track first played at Ruth's solo exhibition, A Most Awkward Divide with the cover artwork taken from one of her textile canvas works.